fabianfassnacht/SAM2_geotiff_tutorial/README.md

   	# if you prefer another one - then you do not have to take this step)
 	conda install spyder
  	conda install spyder-kernels=2.5

+  	# on computer in lab-pools it may be necessary to also install the cv2 (open cv) package:
+   	conda install -c conda-forge opencv

 **Part 2: Download SAM2 checkpoint**